ns-frankc/sumoq/README.md

 This would be especially helpful for seldomly used environments like ruh2 or lon3.

+In addition to index, completions for `_sourceName` namespace values are also provided.
+So engineers don't need to look up the values from k8s.

 Cached values
 ====

-The first time API key and k8s config were provided, suggestion values would be stored in a local db file.
+The first time API key and k8s config were provided, suggestion values would be stored in a local DB file.
 Cached values will be used if next time the `-k` and `-kc` options are omitted.

 Start with `-cd` option to clean up the db values.